CosmoLynx/my-first-repo/README.md

 # my-first-repo
 This is my firsy git-repository.
-Author - The King of Cosmos : "CosmoLynx"
+Author - The King of Cosmos : "CosmoLynx" (Abhay Sharma)